AdrianFawkes/AimSync/README.md

 This script changes Windows settings, registry values and system gaming features.

-Use it only if you know what you are doing.

-Some tweaks may affect:

-- Xbox App
-- Game Bar
-- Game Pass games
-- Microsoft Store games
-- Windows gaming features
-- Xbox/Microsoft login features in some games
+Some tweaks may affect Xbox App, Game Bar, Game Pass games, Microsoft Store games or other Windows gaming features.

 A restart is recommended after applying tweaks.